Pack The Suitcases uses affiliate links. If you make a purchase through these links, I earn a commission at no extra cost to you. Thanks!

 If you only go in one shop in Copenhagen, I’d recommend you make it this one.
 It’s gorgeous, affordable (a mug was about £7 which is a steal in Denmark) and most of it will fit happily into a suitcase.
 If you’re there around Christmas time, their Christmas decorations are the best I have ever seen.
 They don’t ship to the UK on their website, so if you like something, BUY IT (my motto in life TBH).

-We’ve eaten at loads of amazing places in Copenhagen over the years, most notably our firm favourite Radio but we wanted to try somewhere new for a tasting menu.
-A brief bit of googling led me to Marv & Ben on Snaregade.
+We’ve eaten at loads of amazing places in Copenhagen over the years, most notably our firm favourite Radio.
+But I also really recommend Marv & Ben on Snaregade.

-After that, we had a drink in a little wine bar just round the corner from our hotel called Den Vandrette.
+After that, head to a little wine bar.
+The one I like best is just round the corner from our hotel and called Den Vandrette.
 It supplies wine to some of the fancy restaurants in the city, so it’s got an excellent selection.
 Obviously, it’s perfect for if you’re staying in the Best Western but even if you’re not, it’s worth seeking out because it’s just off Nyhavn so couldn’t be better for a post-eating stroll down the harbour.

-I’ve wanted to go to Louisiana art museum for years, but it’s very much a day trip kind of place and we’ve never had time on previous visits to Copenhagen.
+I’ve wanted to go to Louisiana art museum for years, but it’s very much a day trip kind of place and I kept putting it off.
+WHY DID I WAIT SO LONG?
+It’s AMAZING.
 You really need to set aside most of a day for it, but it’s so worth it.

 Side note: I really enjoyed Humlebæk station as a building.

 I’ve never been to an art museum inside such a non-museumy building.
-It’s basically a large white villa overlooking the sea and you wouldn’t know it was anything but an ordinary (if there is such a thing) mansion from the outside.
+Louisiana is basically a large white villa overlooking the sea and you wouldn’t know it was anything but an ordinary (if there is such a thing) mansion from the outside.

 OMG, the café.
 Why are museum/gallery cafés always so good?

-I did have to fight for a table though.
+I did have to fight for a table on my visit, though.
 Apologies to the Chinese tourists who thought they were going to get it… I was too quick.
 You snooze, you lose.

-After lunch, we did the second half of the museum (it really is a whopper) before venturing back out into the snow/sleet to have a look at the Humlebæk coast.
+After lunch, finish seeing what you’ve not yet done of the museum (it really is a whopper) before venturing out to have a look at the Humlebæk coast.

 You can get right at the coast by walking along the path in the grounds (it’s pretty self-explanatory once you’re there) and down the steps to the sea.
 It’s a rocky coastline with lots of stony ‘piers’ going out to sea, where local fishermen were casting their lines while we faffed about setting up self-timer on the camera like absolute tourists.

 I imagine it would be lovely in warm weather but it was er, fresh in November.
 I quite like that though.
-There was a really nice view down the coast, and you could have walked quite far along if it hadn’t been gale-force winds.
+There’s a really nice view down the coast.

-We headed to the Mikkeler bar on Viktoriagade, which as already established is my favourite of all their bars.
+The Mikkeler bar on Viktoriagade is my favourite of all their bars.
 There’s something very cosy about it.
 I think I have a thing for bars/pubs that are below street level.
 As you approach, the light and bustle inside that beckons you in through its windows are everything you need to know about Denmark’s famous hygge.

 Mikkeler’s beer selection is always changing, although there are usually all their main beers on tap.
 My tipple is always anything sour, and they do this really well.